pedestrian-dynamics-HM/vadere/Scenarios/README.md

 We prepared four small examples:

-1. Get started in the first example and compare two different locomotion models in Vadere.
+1. Get started with the first example and compare two different locomotion models in Vadere.
    * **Used scenarios:**
      - 01-MinimalExample-OptimalStepsModel
      - 01-MinimalExample-GradientNavigationModel
    * **Steps:**
-     1. Get familiar with the GUI.
+     1. Get familiar with the GUI (i.e., input files, output files, toolbar, ...).
      2. Compare different locomotion models by running both simlations.
      3. Compare both simulations in the PosVis (see `Output files` section in the GUI)
         - How do the trajectories differ between OSM and GNM?